Ginger-Science/informed-consent/README.md

 # Informed Consent Tokens and Dynamic Data Access Mechanisms

-This document outlines the concept of using ERC20 tokens, referred to as **Informed Consent Tokens (ICTs)**, as a lightweight, disease-neutral mechanism for managing informed consent in healthcare and research applications.
-It also explores broader implications for data ownership, patient empowerment, and estate planning.
-While the primary design assumes these tokens are transferable, the discussion remains open regarding whether they should be nontransferable.

----

-## The Concept of Informed Consent Tokens (ICTs)

 An **Informed Consent Token (ICT)** is an ERC20 token issued to a patient’s wallet upon signing an informed consent agreement.
 The token functions as a lightweight proof that the patient has granted consent for specific uses of their data.
 Its disease-neutral design ensures that wallets are not directly associated with Protected Health Information (PHI), reducing privacy risks.

 ### Key Features of ICTs